nelson-n/cs-math-nn/README.md

 :x: Write a hashing function from scratch.
 Use the hashing function to build a hash table function.

+#### Statistics

+Port in work from scientia.

+Do some statistical work in Julia.

+#### Mathematics

+Port in work from scientia.

+Learn differential equations.

+#### Information Theory and Entropy

 #### Git
+* Add Git notes here, link to useful Git book.

 ### Acknowledgements / Inspiration

 [Self-learning-Computer-Science - PKUFlyingPig](https://github.com/PKUFlyingPig/Self-learning-Computer-Science/blob/main/README.md)

 [From the Transistor to the Web Browser - George Hotz](https://github.com/geohot/fromthetransistor)